webtides/element-js/README.md

 # element-js

-Simple and lightweight base classes for web components with a beautiful API
+Simple and lightweight base classes for web components with a beautiful API.
+Dependency free.

 ## Introduction

 `element-js` lets you write simple, declarative and beautiful web components without the boilerplate.
-It uses `lit-html` for rendering.

 ## How to use